 5. Acceptance and Signature

-activiti any po that a have read and understood rms of this Code of Conduct and I agree to uphold its requirements in all my ies as a member of our Board.
-I am aware that I must declare and manage ersonal interests.
-I agree to review all relevant Registers regularly to ensure the interest of the member of conduct action will be taken by the Board which could resulted.
+I have read and understood

-removal.
+acti any that brea terms of this Code of Conduct and I agree to uphold its requirements in all my vities as a member of our Board.
+I am aware that I must declare and manage personal interests.
+I agree to review all relevant Registers regularly to ensure all entries relating to me are accurate.
+I understand that, if I am found to have ached this Code of Conduct, action will be taken by the Board which could result by removal.

-Signe d
+Sigi ned

-Date
+Dat e